nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The interactions between components during the execution of the `mark` command are show in the **Sequence Diagram** below:

 <img src = "images/MarkEventSequenceDiagram.png">

+Upon execution of the command, the output message of `MarkEventCommand` is set to inform the user if the event has been marked done or not done, or if the operation was unsuccessful (e.g. if the event specified is not present in the event list).

+The user determines if an event is to be marked done or not done through the status parameter (indicated by the `-s` flag) in the `mark` command.
+The `Parser` then checks this parameter for two values, `done` or `undone`, and constructs the `MarkEventCommand` accordingly.
+If the parameter value is `done`, the `MarkEventCommand` will set the event as done, and will do otherwise if the parameter value is `undone`.
+Any other values entered for the status parameter will be treated as invalid.

 ## Product scope
 ### Target user profile